MitchellArtz/C0DEBot-Change-Log/README.md

 Added ++BetaTesterSignup Want to be a beta tester?
 Try out brand new commands?
 Be in our credits?!?!?
 Then just simply do ++BetaTesterSign up and expect a dm from the bot maker.

 Added ++RPS For Rock Paper Scissors

 Added +HoT for Heads or Tails

 Removed ++Say because some fucker kept crahsing the bot.

 ### Oct 8 2017
 Fixed ++ban YAY!
 Now you do not need a role named a specific thing!
 All you need is ban perms.

+Fixed ++kick YAY!
+Now you do not need a role named a specific thing!
+All you need is kick perms.